 Top 7 Reasons Content Marketing Fails and How to Overcome the Most Common Obstacles

 Content marketing is often an integral part of a brands’ marketing strategy.
 In fact, content marketing frequently takes the lead, with a more traditional sales-focused advertising message taking the back seat.
 Even with a focus on content, some brands are missing the mark.
-So, why is their content marketing failing, and what can they do about it?
+So, why are their B2B content marketing services failing, and what can they do about it?

 1. No overall strategy